The Perfect Bali Itinerary for 10 Days- Travel Guide for your First Time in 2025

 Getting There

-There are often sale fares to Bali, I reccommend signing up to deal sites and newsletter to jump on cheap flights when they come available.
-It takes around 5.5 hours from the East Coast of Australia and just 2.5 from the West.
+There are often sale fares to Bali, I recommend signing up to deal sites and newsletters to jump on cheap flights when they become available.
+It takes around 5.5 hours for Sydney and the East Coast of Australia and just 2.5 from the West.
 If you are coming from North America it will take around 22 hours and you will most likely have a stopover in either Asia or Australia.

-If you are coming from someone other than Australia I would suggest using Garuda (Indonesian’s owned airline) and searching for your desired dates via Skyscanner.com
+If you are coming from someone other than Australia I would suggest using Garuda (Indonesian owned airline) and searching for your desired dates via Skyscanner.com

 On Arrival